 - Fast charging - 2.5 hours to full capacity (and to 80% within 1.5 hours).

-- 6 hours of device usage from one charge (tip: bring along a powerbank if you’re going out for a long day).
+- Over 10 hours of device usage from one charge (tip: bring along a powerbank as a backup).

 - Lightweight - 128g (4.5oz).